jasongrimes/grimesit-mm/_pages/services.md

 Hard-earned experience has taught that sites don't stay on PHP 5 because they like it.
 It can be extremely challenging to upgrade an established legacy site to modern versions of PHP without disrupting the existing application--but it can be done.
-It takes a well-thought-out migration plan, practical automated testing, mentorship and training, and some patience.
+It takes a well-thought-out migration plan, practical testing and monitoring, mentorship and training, and some patience.

 ### Getting the legacy codebase unstuck

 Documentation.
 Testing and monitoring.
 Split architecture: the Strangler Fig pattern.
+Mentorship and training

+### Integrating new technologies

 Encapsulation and API
-Mentorship and training

-### Enable and integrate new technologies